3DI70R/Neon-Runner/README.md

 # Neon Runner
-Test project with me trying to implement game from scratch using plain c
+Test project with me trying to implement simple platform-independent game using C++